Samantha Stosur: 2013: Struggles with form

 Stosur bounced back from a poor start to the season to win her second-round match at the Qatar Ladies Open over Monica Niculescu in three sets.
-She then defeated Svetlana Kuznetsova to reach the quarterfinals.
-Stosur went on to lose the quarterfinal match against Sharapova.
+She then defeated Svetlana Kuznetsova to reach the quarter-finals.
+Stosur went on to lose the quarter-final match against Sharapova.
 She then competed at the Dubai Championships, where she was seeded seventh.
 She opened her campaign with a two set victory over Ekaterina Makarova and then moved into the quarterfinals after defeating Hsieh Su-wei.
 For the second week in a row Stosur lost in the quarterfinals but this time she was shocked by Roberta Vinci in straight sets.

 She then left to the United States where she played at the Indian Wells tournament.
 After a bye in the first round, she defeated young wildcard Madison Keys.
 Stosur then struggled past 32nd seed Peng Shuai in three sets. into the fourth round where she recovered from a set down to defeat 24th seed Mona Barthel.
 In the final game of the fourth round, she injured her right calf and was forced to forfeit the quarterfinal match against Angelique Kerber.
 The injury forced Stosur to pull out of the Miami Open.
 She successfully returned to the court at the Family Circle Cup where she opened her campaign in the second round with a straight-sets win over Marina Erakovic.
 During her third-round match, Stosur was forced to retire with her recurring calf injury against qualifier Eugenie Bouchard.

 Stosur recovered to play in the Fed Cup World Group play-offs against Switzerland.
 She played in both singles rubbers against Stefanie Vögele and Romina Oprandi, winning both matches in straight sets and ensuring that Australia play in the 2014 Fed Cup World Group.